Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

-The log-rank scores for LTRC data \eqref{eq:logrank_lt}, developed from rank-invariant tests \parencite{peto1972asymptotically, pan1998rank}, can be explicitly derived as the score function of the conditional likelihood given truncation time under the proportional hazards assumption.
-For notational convenience, we introduce additional assumptions used solely for the purpose of derivation: from the LTRC data \( \{(Z_i, A_i, \delta_i)\}_{i=1}^n \), we assume that the first $m$ observation are iid from the unbiased survival function $S_1(t)$, while the remaining iid from $S_2(t)$, where the proportional hazards alternatives \(S_2(t) = S_1(t)^\beta\) holds.
-The null and alternative hypotheses of interest are $H_0:\beta=1$ versus $H_1:\beta \neq 1$.
-Then the log of the conditional likelihood given \(A\), based on \eqref{eq:likelihood_lb}, is proportional to:

-where $\lambda_1(t)$ is the hazard function of $S_1(t)$.
-The $i$th contribution to the score function under the null hypothesis (i.e., $S_1=S_2=S$) is equivalent to the equation of \eqref{eq:logrank_lt}.

-As the log-rank score \eqref{eq:logrank_lt} is derived conditional on the truncation time, it is less efficient than full-likelihood approaches.
-In contrast, for LBRC data, the full likelihood is explicitly available as in \eqref{eq:likelihood_lb}.
-Suppose the observed truncated data \( \{(Z_i, A_i, \delta_i)\}_{i=1}^n \) arise under length-biased sampling.
-The log of full likelihood is then proportional to \parencite{ning2010non}

-Under the null hypothesis, the following score function can be served as the influence function:

-In the context of two-sample testing, \textcite{ning2010non} proposed a test statistic based on the score function in \eqref{eq:logrank_lb} and showed that it achieves greater power for LBRC data under proportional hazards than the truncation-adjusted log-rank test of \textcite{lagakos1988nonparametric}.
+The log-rank score for general LTRC data in \eqref{eq:logrank_lt} is derived from the conditional likelihood $\mathcal{L}_C$ given the individual truncation time $A_i$.
+While this avoids modeling the truncation distribution, it does not utilize the additional structure available under length-biased sampling.
+In contrast, the truncation mechanism can be explicitly modeled through the marginal likelihood $\mathcal{L}_M$, leading to the score function proposed by \textcite{ning2010non}:

+The last term no longer depends on $A_i$ and instead reflects the population-level sampling structure induced by length-biased sampling.
+For two-sample testing under proportional hazards, \textcite{ning2010non} showed that test statistics based on \eqref{eq:logrank_lb} achieve greater power for LBRC data than log-rank tests with truncation-adjusted risk sets.
+Accordingly, we adopt the score in \eqref{eq:logrank_lb} as the influence function within the CIT/CIF framework for variable selection.
+In practice, because the final term is constant across observations, it cancels upon standardization of the linear statistic~\eqref{eq:linear_stat}, so the score reduces to $\delta_i + \log \hat{S}(Z_i)$.

-An appropriate estimator of the unbiased survival function is required for both influence function \eqref{eq:logrank_lb} and survival prediction.
-While KM estimator in \eqref{eq:L1} can be considered, it is not fully efficient for LBRC data as it ignores the information \(A\) of marginal likelihood \(\mathcal{L}^M\).
-To address this, we consider two existing nonparametric estimators for the unbiased survival function in LBRC data, the maximum full-likelihood estimator \parencite{vardi1989multiplicative} and the maximum composite conditional-likelihood estimator \parencite{wang2017nonparametric, he2020nonparametric}, which differ in their statistical efficiency and computational cost.
+An appropriate estimator of the unbiased survival function is required for both influence function \eqref{eq:logrank_lb} and survival prediction with weights \eqref{eq:forest_weights}.
+While the KM estimator in \eqref{eq:LT} can be used, it ignores the information on \(A\) contained in the marginal likelihood \(\mathcal{L}_M\).
+To address this, we consider two existing nonparametric estimators for the unbiased survival function in LBRC data, the maximum full-likelihood estimator (MFLE; \parencite{vardi1989multiplicative}) and the maximum composite conditional-likelihood estimator (MCLE; \parencite{wang2017nonparametric, he2020nonparametric}).
+We detail these approaches in Sections ~\ref{sec:full-likelihood} and ~\ref{sec:composite-likelihood}, respectively.